free things to do in New York City

 Author Reading | Hitler's American Friends: The Third Reich's Supporters in the United States

-A book examining the strange terrain of Nazi sympathizers, nonintervention campaigners and other voices in America who advocated on behalf of Nazi Germany in the years before World War II.
+A book examining the strange terrain of Nazi sympathizers, nonintervention campaigners and other voices more in America who advocated on behalf of Nazi Germany in the years before World War II.
 Americans who remember World War II reminisce about how it brought the country together.
 The less popular truth behind this warm nostalgia: until the attack on Pearl Harbor, America was deeply, dangerously divided.
-Bradley W. Hart's book exposes the homegrown antagonists who sought to protect and promote Hitler, leave Europeans (and especially European Jews) to fend for themselves, and elevate the Nazi regime.
+Bradley W. Hart's book exposes the homegrown antagonists who sought to protect and promote Hitler, leave Europeans (and especially European Jews) to fend for themselves, and elevate the Nazi regime. less

 New York City, NY; NYC